 Insolvency for employees

-You are likely to be classified as an employee if you are:
+You are an employee if you are:

 - paid a salary, wages or commission.

-To access this help, employees must lodge a request with ASIC to wind up the company by following the link at para 242.9 in the following document Regulatory Guide 242: ASIC’s power to wind up abandoned companies (RG242).
-RG242 also contains useful information about the:
+To access this help, you must lodge a request with ASIC to wind up the company by following the link in Regulatory Guide 242 ASIC’s power to wind up abandoned companies at RG 242.9.
+RG 242 also contains useful information about the:

 - confirmation that you are an Australian citizen or permanent resident, or a citizen of New Zealand

-- your employment agreement/contract with the company
+- your employment agreement/contract

 - why you believe that the company has been abandoned.

 You should encourage other employees to lodge requests with ASIC because ASIC will generally not wind up an abandoned company where the total amount of outstanding employee entitlements is less than $15,000.